... to ensure that everyone gets the attention they deserve

 - Finally, we will get to the most exciting segment of the course that begins with analytical discussions of Litigation Strategies for U.S. Tax Court.
 Here, we develop sound written and oral legal arguments based upon selected case scenarios which the USTCP can employ before, at and after Trial and Case Presentation.
 Next, we will review various Orders and Opinions issued by the Court to learn how judges reason.
 Lastly, we will show the Apprentice how to Search the database using the Dawson system to find current and past cases and opinions.
 We end these discussions after listening to a top tax litigator, who is invited to describe his/her experiences with the Tax Court.

 - Lastly, we will address Post-Trial Matters, i.e. Post-Trial Briefs, Opinions, Decisions, Post-Trial Motions and Appeals.
 Be aware that in U.S. Tax Court a case can turn on a well-written and persuasive Post-Trial Brief.
-This is where the evidence admitted into the record at trial is re-presented so the judge can make a final ruling.
+This is where the evidence admitted into the record at trial is re-presented and summarized, along with the arguments, so the judge can make a final ruling.
 It is the last opportunity for the litigator to influence the Court through the use of post-trial motions.

 Mock Hearings & Trials Explained

-- Under the supervision of the Teaching Faculty, a visiting retired Tax Court judge and a seasoned tax litigator, precedential cases will be selected and re-enacted in hearing and trial format.
+- Under the supervision of the Teaching Faculty, a mock Tax Court judge and a seasoned tax litigator, select precedential cases that are re-enacted in hearing and trial format.
 Hearings arise when one of the parties submits a motion where counsel or counselor (government attorney) needs to be heard.
-The apprentice will take on the persona of tax litigation counsel, government attorney, IRS representative, witness and taxpayer during a Mock Trial Program.
+The Apprentice will take on the persona of tax litigation counsel, government attorney, IRS representative, witness and taxpayer during a Mock Trial Program.
 We will then walk-through the process of how to obtain transcripts of these and other court proceedings from the Court.
-The apprentice gets an opportunity to apply what they learn and to perfect their skills - before, during and after they are assigned to assist tax clinic staff and taxpayer-clients, under the supervision of participating USTCPs engaged with the U.S. Tax Court Clinical, Student Practice and Calendar Call Program.
+The apprentice gets an opportunity to apply what they learn and to perfect their skills - before, during and after they are assigned to assist tax clinic staff and taxpayer-clients, under the supervision of participating USTCPs engaged with the free tax clinic's U.S. Tax Court Clinical, Student Practice and Calendar Call Program.

 Mock U.S. Tax Court Trial | Zoomgov.com